Production of The Lord of the Rings film series: Move to New Line

 Shaye had run the prospect by his head of international distribution, who said he could shore-up most of the investment from foreign distributors.
 He was still unsure about Jackson himself, and talked to him before the meeting, telling him that he did not like The Frighteners and that The Lord of the Rings is "probably something that we're not going to want to do."
 However, after viewing the video, he asked "Why would anyone want movie-goers to pay $18 when they might pay $27?".
 Eventually Jackson caught along that Shaye wanted to make three films, to which he responded enthusiastically.
 Shaye later explained he had already discussed making three films – should he decide to take the project – with his partner Michael Lynn, and went on to comment that he "would have made five if there were five books."
 He talked about whether they should be released within a month, two years or three.

 Now Jackson, Walsh and Boyens had to write three new scripts.
 The expansion to three films allowed much more creative freedom, although Jackson, Walsh and Boyens had to restructure their script accordingly.
 The three films do not correspond exactly to the trilogy's three volumes, but rather represent a three-part adaptation.
 Jackson takes a more chronological approach to the story than did Tolkien.
 Frodo's quest is the main focus, and Aragorn is the main sub-plot.
-The filmmakers also consulted Tolkien's biography, letters and scholarly books written on his works.
+The filmmakers consulted Tolkien's biography, letters and scholarly books written on his works.
 They spoke with Tolkien's Estate, who decided to distance themselves from the films.